 With the increasingly complex issues that are addressed in international development cooperation, my preferred way to work is through teamworks based in interdisciplinary approaches.
 I work partly through my two consulting firms Supras Limited, registered in Bulgaria and Norway, which focus on project management, social/institutional analyses, and local capacity development, and partly on contracts with public sector and private sector entities.

 I also work through CBNRM Networking, an NGO registered in Norway, and Bulgarian Monitoring and Evaluation Network, an NGO registered in Bulgaria.
 Finally, I place great emphasis on involving, working with, and empowering all relevant stakeholders, as available in public sector, private sector, and civil society.

-This blog to a large extent functions as an outlet for more personal thoughts on my experiences with working in international development cooperation (see the page "Welcome to Devblog" at: https://www.devblog.no/en/devblog-no
+This blog to a large extent functions as an outlet for more personal thoughts on my experiences with working in international development cooperation (see "Welcome to Devblog" at: https://www.devblog.no/en/devblog-no).